Square Meter to Hectare Conversion Calculator: Free Online Tool

 Questions About Square Meter ()

-The square meter (m²) is the SI derived unit for area.
+Yes, the square meter (m²) is the SI derived unit for area.
+It is derived from the SI base unit of length, the meter (m).

-It's the area of a square where each side is exactly one meter long.
-Imagine a square roughly the size of a large beach towel.
+It's the area of a square with sides exactly one meter long.
+You can visualize it as roughly the area covered by:

 About Hectare (ha)